jesuswasrasta/JavaDojo/KataFizzBuzz/readme.md

 ## First rule
 You can write NO production code except to pass a failing test case.
 ##Second rule
-You can only wtite enough of a test case to demonstrate a failure (compiler errors are failures).
+You can only write enough of a test case to demonstrate a failure (compiler errors are failures).
 ##Third rule
 You can only write enough production code to pass the currently failing test case.

 Red - make a failing test case
 Green - make the test pass
 Blue - refactor